hansroland/reflex-dom-inbits/tutorial.md

 ```<a target="_blank" href="http://google.com">Google!</a>```

-To add attributes, reflexse functions all have -dom has a function *elAttr*.
+To add attributes, reflex-dom has a function *elAttr*.
 It has the type:

 ```elAttr :: (...) => Text -> Map Text Text -> m a -> m a```